EarthWalkSoftware/debian-base-gui/README.md

 ### Security concerns
 This implementation does not do much to *harden* the docker host-container interface.
 It is fairly light-weight and intended for use on secure internal and/or external LANs and/or vLANs.

 When using the X11 server over a WAN (e.g., Internet), additional steps to isolate the docker container from the docker host must be taken.
+Docker offers many RUN-time options for controlling the host-container interface, and can be explored at the Docker Docs site:

   https://docs.docker.com/engine/reference/run/#operator-exclusive-options